-We will illustrate this idea by considering a random planar composite (RPC) whose geometry is shown in gray in the center of Fig. 15.
-In specific computations, as the plasmonic metal, we consider silver whose dielectric permittivity ε_m we adopt from bulk data [30].
+We will illustrate this idea by considering a random planar composite (RPC) whose geometry is shown in gray in the center of Fig. 1.16.
+In specific computations, as the plasmonic metal, we consider silver whose dielectric permittivity ε_m we adopt from bulk data [32].
 This system has been generated by randomly positioning $2 \times 2 \times 2$ nm3 metal cubes on a plane, which for certainty we will consider as the xz coordinate plane.
-The random system shown in the center of Fig. 15 has filling factor of f = 0.5.
+The random system shown in the center of Fig. 1.16 has filling factor of f = 0.5.

-The interaction of a nanosystem with electromagnetic pulses is described in Green's function approach using quasistatic approximation [147, 195, 222] - see Sec.
-3.3.
-It is known that the optical excitation energy in random plasmonic nanostructures localizes in "hot spots" whose size is on the nanoscale and is determined by the minimum scale of the system inhomogeneities [76, 157, 158, 223] - see Sec.
-3.5.
+The interaction of a nanosystem with electromagnetic pulses is described in Green's function approach using quasistatic approximation [148, 195, 222]-see Sect.
+1.3.3.
+It is known that the optical excitation energy in random plasmonic nanostructures localizes in "hot spots" whose size is on the nanoscale and is determined by the minimum scale of the system inhomogeneities [78, 158, 159, 223]-see Sect.
+1.3.5.

-Initially, to find positions of these hot spots in our system, we apply an ultrashort nearinfrared (near-ir) pulse whose spectral width was very large, covering a frequency band from 1.1 eV to 1.7 eV.
+Initially, to find positions of these hot spots in our system, we apply an ultrashort near-infrared (near-ir) pulse whose spectral width was very large, covering a frequency band from 1.1 to 1.7 eV.
 The pulse polarization is along the z axis (the incidence direction is normal to the plane of the nanostructure, i.e. along the y axis).
-The resulting optical electric field E is expressed in terms of the external electric field of the excitation optical wave \mathbf{E}0 and retarded dyadic Green's function \mathbf{G}^r , as given by Eqs.
-(43)-(44).
+The resulting optical electric field \mathbf{E} is expressed in terms of the external electric